 Annual travel enhancement credit

 The annual travel credit is called the annual travel enhancement credit.
-To be very clear, it has nothing to do with the welcome bonus: Every year, everyone who has the HSBC World Elite Mastercard gets this free $100 travel credit.
+To be very clear, it has nothing to do with the welcome bonus: every year, everyone who has the HSBC World Elite Mastercard gets this free $100 credit.